The Neuro oncology team aims to provide a timely and up-to date service to all our patients that suffer from brain and spinal tumours.

 We aspire to tailor each consultation and management plan to each individual’s needs, while at the same time adhering to NICE guidelines and best available evidence.

-The team consists of Neurosurgeons, Neuro-oncologists, Neuroradiologists, Neuropathologists, Clinical Nurse Specialists, Neuropsychologists, Physiotherapists, Neurologist, Palliative care specialists and MDT coordinators.
+The team consists of Neurosurgeons, Neuro-oncologists, Neuroradiologists, Neuropathologists, Clinical Nurse Specialists, Neuropsychologists, Allied Health Professionals, Neurologist and has a dedicated MDT coordinator.

 We have strong links with the Christie Hospital as well as imaging and research facilities that allow early and safe diagnosis and streamlining of care pathways.

-Salford Royal Hospital Neuro oncology team is a busy service with a large combined experience of treating patients, with more than 1700 new referrals per year.
+Salford Royal Hospital Neuro oncology team is a busy service with a large combined experience of treating patients, with more than 2000 new referrals and approximately 450 operations per year.

 We are able to provide cutting- edge treatments for brain and primary spinal tumours.

 Fluoresceine-guided surgery for maximal resection of high grade tumours. (more info)

 An established awake craniotomy service with motor and language mapping (for patients with tumours in eloquent areas of the brain) in conjunction with experienced neuroanesthetists and the neuropsychology team.

 Intraoperative monitoring during tumour surgerymodern neuronavigation and neuroendoscopy systems

 Stereotactic radiosurgery, a non-invasive procedure which delivers very precise radiation therapy and used primarily for tumours and other abnormalities of the brain.